mfranzil/centodiciotto/README.md

 ### email.properties

-> A Gmail account is currently used in this version.
+> Gmail users should take extra caution due to the "Insecure apps" settings that might interfere with the package.
+Please log in as the Gmail account and authorize the usage of non secure apps before trying to start up the server.
 Other email providers should work without extra modifcations.

 ```text
 smtp-hostname=